The Best Audition Songs for School of Rock – By Character

 When considering audition songs for School of Rock, it’s fitting to choose a rock song from musical theatre or non-musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
 Always refer to the audition notice for specific guidelines.

-Because School of Rock is a 2015 musical with 70s and 80s rock influences, the audition songs below are drawn from contemporary musicals and classic rock repertoire from the same era.
-Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.
+Because School of Rock is a 2015 musical with 70s and 80s rock influences, the audition songs below are drawn from contemporary musicals and classic rock repertoire.
+Each one has been carefully hand-picked and reviewed to ensure it matches the show’s style.

 Note: This post contains affiliate links.
 If you purchase through these links, we may earn a small commission at no extra cost to you.
 For more details, please see our full disclosure.